bjames/neverthenetwork/pages/linux_cli.md

 ##### `disown`

 By default, disown removes the job from your active job list.
 Which also prevents `SIGHUP` from being sent to the job.
-You can also use `disown -h` to keep the job in your active job list, but to prevent `SIGHUP` from being sent to the job later.
+You can also use `disown -h` to keep the job in your active job list, but to prevent `SIGHUP` from being sent to the job when your session ends.

 To use `disown`, start a job, send it to the background and then run `disown` or `disown %<job-number>`.